SirIle/sirile.github.io/_posts/2015-07-28-scaling-with-discovery-on-docker-swarm-with-consul-registrator-and-haproxy-with-prometheus-monitoring-and-elk-log-aggregation.markdown

 Swarm master is the first node and can be created by giving the command a 0 as an argument.

 {% highlight bash %}
-./createSwarmNode.sh 0
+scripts/createSwarmNode.sh 0
 {% endhighlight %}

 The command line for starting the Swarm master has the corresponding flag set, but otherwise the node itself is almost the same as for normal nodes.
 The Consul running on infra is used as the discovery back-end and so the infra node needs to be running.

+**NB!** If you only start this one node, please add "front-end" after the command as the startService.sh script starts the HAProxy on a that node.

 ### Optional: create zero or many swarm members

 More swarm members can be created at any time by running the same script with a different id

 {% highlight bash %}
-./createSwarmNode.sh 1
+scripts/createSwarmNode.sh 1 front-end
-./createSwarmNode.sh 2
+scripts/createSwarmNode.sh 2 back-end
 {% endhighlight %}

 The started nodes automatically start Registrator and Consul and join the Consul running on infra node.